Disclosure: We earn from purchases made through us

 It’s all about hand-feel: The right cooking knife should feel almost like an extension of your forearm.

-We talked to three chefs, a cooking instructor, and a knife expert, then chopped, diced, and peeled with 10 bestselling chef knives to see which stood out.
-In this kitchen knives review and buying guide, you will know which cooking knife is best for home chefs after rigorous testing, and learn how to choose the best chef’s knives for your kitchen.
+In this kitchen knives review, consumer rating and buying guide, you will know which cooking knife is best for home chefs after rigorous testing, and learn how to choose the best chef’s knives for your kitchen.

 - Best chef knife overall: Mac Knife Professional 8 Inch Hollow Edge Chef Knife.